Geotab/sdk/src/software/guides/go-device-logging.md

 Seat belt use is logged on status change: a value of 1 represents the seat belt unbuckled, while a value of 0 represents the seat belt buckled.
 Odometer is logged both on ignition on and ignition off and every hour.

 #### Engine Hours
 It is often important in fleet tracking to look at a vehicle's engine hours.
 While Geotab strives to support this data on as many vehicles as possible, it is sometimes not possible.
-As a workaround, Geotab provides two types of engine hours StatusData. it is important to distinguish between the two in order to utilize them appropriately.
+As a workaround, Geotab provides two types of engine hours StatusData.
+It is important to distinguish between the two in order to utilize them appropriately.

 DiagnosticEngineHoursId:<br>
 This is the engine hours provided by the ECU in the vehicle as read by the GoDevice.
 This is reported every hour and at ignition OFF.